Blog Home > What is an inkjet printer?

 • Cost: We just listed the affordability of these printers in terms of the advantages, but that is more applicable to retail prices.
 That does not account for the price of buying more ink cartridges and regular maintenance of your machine.
 Over time, this can cost more.

 • Sustainability: One of the most reported issues with inkjet printers is ink clogging.
-Ink clogging happens when ink droplets dry in your printer head, making it so you are unable to print ink on the page.
+Ink clogging occurs when ink droplets dry in your printer head, preventing ink from reaching the page.
 These can be a pain, and if not treated promptly and, more importantly, correctly, can lead to damaged machines that quickly depreciate in functionality.

-• Lower speed: Everyone wants a high-speed inkjet printer, but do you need high speed?
+• Lower speed: Everyone wants a high-speed inkjet printer, but do you really need it?
 If so, you may want to consider other models.
 Where inkjet printers excel in quality, they often suffer at speed.
-If you are looking for printers that can push out a high volume of pages at a quick pace, consider a production printer.
+If you are looking for printers that can push out a high volume of pages quickly, consider a production printer.

-What type of material can I use to print with my inkjet printer?
+What types of material can I print with my inkjet printer?

-Inkjet printers require non-porous paper, otherwise known as paper, that does not contain any open holes.
-Typically, the paper used particularly for inkjet printers is heavier than others.
+Inkjet printers require non-porous paper, i.e., paper that does not contain any open holes.
+Typically, the paper used in inkjet printers is heavier than that used in other printers.
 It can also be expensive.

 Key Takeaways

-The inkjet printer will be best for you if you are looking for a printer for basic printing needs.
-There are many pros and cons to consider but do not panic.
-Remember to consider the cost of maintaining your printer, including buying new cartridges, which can range from $20-$60 dollars.
+An inkjet printer is best for you if you are looking for a printer for basic printing needs.
+There are many pros and cons to consider, but do not panic.
+Remember to consider the cost of maintaining your printer, including buying new cartridges, which can range from $20 to $60.

 Have issues with your Inkjet printer?
 You can submit a service request here.
-Our team of high-quality service technicians are prepared to help you with any of your printing issues.
+Our team of high-quality service technicians are ready to help you with any printing issues.

 Still confused?
-Our goal at BDS is simple: to provide unparalleled technology and impeccable support to your business.
+Our goal at BDS is simple: to provide your business with unparalleled technology and impeccable support.
 As the second largest business technology reseller in New England and Florida, we are committed to educating you on everything you need to know before purchasing or leasing equipment.
 Contact us for guaranteed best pricing with a service and support plan tailored to your business needs.

 BDS Author Logo